 An US trademark owner usually has three ways to handle a trademark infringement:

-- Asking USPTO to stop the infringement, which is done through either an opposition to new infringing trademark application or a petition to cancel an already-registered mark;
+- Asking the USPTO to stop the infringement, which is done through either an opposition to new infringing trademark application before it is registered, or a petition to cancel an already-registered mark;

 - Suing the infringer in federal or state court, which has authority not only to stop the bad behaviors, but also to award any monetary damages.